gvwilson/thirdbit/fiction/santas/index.md

 you…"
 The mummy waved them ahead.
-Santa Greenwood squeezed through the opening, muttering under his breath.<sup>He *was* actually breathing---rather noisily, in fact.</sup>
+Santa Greenwood squeezed through the opening, muttering under his breath.<sup>He *was* actually breathing—rather noisily, in fact.</sup>
 Finner followed with Santa Hood on their heels.